Laravel Development

 Do you work with Laravel + React, or other frontends?

 Laravel + React is our most common pairing.
-We also work with Next.js, Inertia.js, Livewire, Blade, and Vue.
+We also work with Next.js, Inertia.js, Livewire, and Blade.
 We’ll match what your team already runs unless there’s a good reason to change.

 Where is your team based?
 What timezones do you cover?